 NOTE: Keep a record of the initial timing for later reference.
 This will allow the timing to be set again, if needed, without verifying the total advance.
-Again, BluePrint Engines does not tune or adjust for vacuum advance.
-We do not recommend its use unless your engine was delivered with it hooked up, as seen on a select few models.

 The initial break-in process is complete.
 Your engine is now ready for the road and its 500-mile break-in.